aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_2.rst

    :width: 400px

-1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-22.cfg`` and modity the FileReader to read from the ``../Test/Integrated/MassSpring-22-Reference.csv`` file.
+1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-22.cfg`` and modify the FileReader to read from the ``../Test/Integrated/MassSpring-22-Reference.csv`` file.
 2. Make sure that the ``FileReader`` interpolates the data between the samples in the file and rewinds and reloops forever.
 3. Check that the output file ``../Test/Integrated/MassSpring-22.csv`` is being created and that the ``ReferencePosition`` is set to the expected ramp values.